mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/connect/local.md

 # MindsDB as a SQL Database

-MindsDB provides a powerful MySQL API that allows to the users to connect to it using the [MySQL Command-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) or [DBeaver](https://dbeaver.io/).
+MindsDB provides a powerful MySQL API that allows users to connect to it using the [MySQL Command-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) or [DBeaver](https://dbeaver.io/).
 By default, MindsDB Server will start the HTTP and MySQL APIs.
-If you want to run only the MySQL API provide that as a parameter on the server start:
+If you want to run only the MySQL API you can provide that as a parameter on the server start:

 ```
 python3 -m mindsdb --api=mysql
 ```

-This will start MySQL API on a `127.0.0.1:47335` with the `mindsdb` as a default user and create a `mindsdb` database.
+This will start MySQL API on a `127.0.0.1:47335` with `mindsdb` as default user and create a `mindsdb` database.
 To change the deafult parameters you need to extend the MindsDBs `config.json` or create another config and send it as a parameter to the serve start command as:

 ```
 python3 -m mindsdb --api=mysql --config=config.json